-In honouring the Gods, the soul is elevated closer to the Good and as such is able to receive their providential gifts (e.g. fortitude, happiness, and courage).
+In honouring the Gods, the soul is elevated closer to the Good and as such is able to receive their providential gifts (e.g. happiness, courage, and fortitude).
 The Gods are perfect, and thus they need nothing, and as such they bestow such gifts to mankind without diminishing themselves for the simple reason that their nature is providential and totally beyond our material reality.
 Being perfect, they don’t need us; we can offer them no service they require, for they already have everything.
 Being infinite, and thus always in the same state of goodness, they cannot be angered – for to be angered is a passion; nor can they be appeased by gifts – for if they were, they would be conquered by pleasure.
 When we give gifts to get closer to the Gods it ultimately only benefits us by bringing us closer to the divine; because there is nothing we can offer them that they don’t already have.

 - Irrational Fear of the Gods: Thinking of the Gods as vengeful, jealous or to be feared is superstitio.
 This is often followed by excessive and slavish attempts to appease them.
 A reasonable person who undertakes in good faith to honour the Gods have absolutely nothing to fear from them; they only have everything to gain.

 - Excessive dependency on the Gods: A total dependence on the Gods is superstitio; for the Gods help those who help themselves.
 By no means should one be faithless to the Gods; absolutely one should have faith in the Gods, however good faith should be defined as the honour that obliges mortals to adhere to our commitments, rather than blindly throwing oneself into the hands of the Gods.
 The Gods help those who help themselves.

 - Sorcery: Engagement in practices that can be deemed magical (which is the opposite of theurgy) in an over the top nature is also superstitio.
 Examples include necromancy and cursing.
 A contemporary example is modern witchcraft.